ReiniervanLimpt/web-design-1920/README.md

 ![dots space](https://user-images.githubusercontent.com/36195440/81168400-37f72980-8f97-11ea-833d-f67c21f78681.png)

-> Marie did not seem to think alot of these dots, she was more interested in the colors i used and thought i could make use of them in another way
+> Marie did not seem to think alot of these dots, she was more interested in the colors i used and thought i could make use of them in another way which i did in my final example where i use the color on the characters names as well.

 ### flashing lights if a character is talking while out of focus